home | about us

 • Who wrote it?
 (Paul)

 Unlike some of the other letters Paul wrote to correct churches, the letter to the Philippians is meant to encourage them and thank them.
-He wrote it from jail in Rome in about 61 A.D., just a year after he wrote to the Ephesians.
+He wrote it from jail in Rome in about 61 AD, just one year after he wrote to the Ephesians.
 His theme is joy (see Philippians 4:4), which is ironic considering his imprisoned state.

 The church in Philippi was the first established in Asia (see Acts 16), and held a dear place in Paul’s heart.